AaronL44/AWS-Cloud-Computing/Nginx_Reverse_Proxy_Guide.md

 - Also used as a Reverse Proxy where it acts as a traffic light to distribute the load to multiple backend servers, while also providing security.

 ## What is a reverse proxy?
-- A reverse proxy is essentially the middleman between users and your actual web server.
+- A reverse proxy is essentially the middleman between the internet and your actual web server.
   - Example:
     - A reverse proxy (like Nginx) takes a user’s request (e.g., opening a website).
     - It forwards the request to the correct backend server (e.g., a Node.js app or database).